Flyboys (band): Breakup

-The group splintered in 1980, Curry spent time in L.A.-based band the Plugz, writing the music for the title track to their second album, Better Luck, although he left the band shortly before the recording of the album to form Choir Invisible with Lasken and Sincavage.
+The group splintered in 1980.
+Curry spent time in L.A.-based band the Plugz, writing the music for the title track to their second album, Better Luck.
+Curry left The Plugz shortly before the recording of Better Luck to form the New Romantic band Choir Invisible with Lasken and Sincavage.

-The latter two had submitted a demo with a different singer to Frontier as a possible release but Fancher would only release a record if Curry returned to the fold.
-She also found drummer, Danny Benair, formally of the Quick and later the drummer in The Three O'Clock, and Choir Invisible was born.
+The latter two had submitted a demo with a different singer to Frontier as a possible release.
+However, Fancher would only release a record if Curry returned to the fold.
+Fancher's boyfriend, drummer Danny Benair, formerly of The Quick and later in The Three O'Clock, also joined Choir Invisible.

 Reunions and later activities

-The Flyboys reunited in 2003 for the LA Weekly's 25th anniversary party, and again in 2007 for the release party for Brendan Mullen's book on the seminal punk rock club The Masque.
+The Flyboys reunited in 2003 for the LA Weekly's 25th anniversary party, and again in 2007 for the release party for Brendan Mullen's book on The Masque, the first punk rock club in Los Angeles, when Mullen founded in 1977.

 In 2009, John Curry and Scott Lasken started performing again as The Edwardo Show with Curry singing and playing ukulele, guitar and piano, and Lasken playing acoustic bass.
 The duo performs Curry's compositions influenced by 1920s and 1930s music but with a decidedly glam punk vibe.
 The band also sometimes includes percussionist Joe Berardi, formerly of seminal L.A. band the Fibonaccis.